parul100495/parul100495/README.md

 ### Hi, I'm Parul Gupta 👋
 <p align="center">
 I am a learner and an explorer of new domains, challenges and opportunities.
-I love to talk about ALGORITHMS, DATA SCIENCE and MACHINE LEARNING.
+Talk to me about ALGORITHMS, DATA SCIENCE and MACHINE LEARNING.
 </p>

-🌱 Currently, I'm 2nd Year Masters student in University of Massachusetts, Amherst, working on fairness in machine learning using Seldonian frameworks under Prof. Phil Thomas.
+🌱 Currently, I'm 2nd Year Masters student in University of Massachusetts, Amherst, working extensively on fairness in machine learning using Seldonian frameworks under the guidance of <a href="https://people.cs.umass.edu/~pthomas/">Prof. Philip S Thomas</a>.

 🔭 Nominated for Global WomenTech Speaker of the Year 2020 for spreading awareness about 'The (Un)fair Machine Learning'.
-Vote for me by sharing through the <a href="https://www.womentech.net/nominee/Parul/Gupta/23931">webpage</a>.

 😄 Pronouns: she/her/hers